-The best Sims 4 mods can dramatically alter and expand your game.
-The community is constantly producing fantastic updates, with new mods appearing on ModTheSims—which has long been the go-to hub for creators—every week.
+Welcome to our round up of the very finest Sims 4 mods.
+New ones appear on ModTheSims—which has long been the go-to hub for creators—every week.
 There, you’ll find everything from minor tweaks (like making medicine cabinets actually dispense medicines) to complete reworks of major systems.

 It can be hard to keep track of which ones are working because some of the best mods haven’t been tended to in years, and official game updates can break them or add features that make them obsolete.

 With that in mind, here’s a collection of the best up-to-date mods for the Sims 4, from the tiny to the virtual life-changing.
 Make sure you read the installation instructions for each one, and check for any conflicts to make sure you’re not running two that will clash.